paypal/cascade/Readme-Template.md

 * [akka](akka/) - building blocks for building [Akka](http://akka.io) systems.
 * [json](json/) - utilities to encode/decode JSON.

-Each library is loosely coupled from the others, so you can mix and match what you use in your project.
+As mentioned in (2) above, these libraries are designed to work independently.
+Although they have internal dependencies on each other (e.g. many libraries depend on `common`), you can mix and match which libraries you use.

 The libraries in Cascade all follow some similar patterns.
 [PATTERNS.md](PATTERNS.md) describes them in detail.